Big Data Analytics: Unrefined Data To Smarter Business Insights

 These practices not only help businesses generate new revenue streams but also get more bang for their buck spent during customer acquisition by extending the customer lifecycle, increasing the bucket sizes, resulting in your customers selling for you (via word-of-mouth).

 Creating a culture of data management:

 Digital transformation is a cultural shift – it is about creating a culture where data is at the heart of everything – human understanding, processes, and decision-making.
-Often decision-makers ask, ‘who would be the users of these big data systems and insights?’
+Often decision-makers ask, ‘Who would be the users of these big data systems and insights?’
 We say, ’Everyone’.

 The need is to enable and push everyone towards a more data-led approach starting from the executives at the top of the ladder to front-line managers along with associated vendors and partners.
 Why not enable and train frontline or field staff to do the necessary/routine tasks – like marking their attendance to feed their day’s number and quota, directly via a mobile app?
-The middle management can reflect on these numbers in real-time and proactively manage any disruptions.
-The top management, which is well-versed with business intricacies and having a hold on the data analytics systems would ensure no-value is left on the table.
+The middle management can reflect on these numbers in real time and proactively manage any disruptions.
+The top management, which is well-versed with business intricacies and having a hold on the data analytics systems would ensure no value is left on the table.
 It would help enterprises attain exponential ROI growth.

-While everybody knows that data is the new oil, there are very few people that know how to harness the potential of this resource.
+While everybody knows that data is the new oil, there are very few people who know how to harness the potential of this resource.
 Understand that data is of no use if you cannot derive actionable insights from it.
 Collating the data and actually deriving actionable insights from the data are two different aspects for a business, to start with this might prove as a challenge (many of which we have discussed above) but with the right big data service provider, these aspects can be dealt with easily.